walter74ucla/GA-Lesson-14-poke-a-square/README.md

   })

 ```
-- Now we have a bunch of blue squares, but we want our squares to have a random, red, blue, or green color try to write a function to make that happen.
+- Now we have a bunch of blue squares, but we want our squares to have a random, red, blue, or green color try to write a method to make that happen.

 ```javascript